vilicvane/x-value/README.md

 Date.encode(server, date);
 ```

-Or decoding packed data of a medium to value:
+Or decode packed data of a medium to value:

 ```ts
 // All results in '6246056b1be8cbf6ca18401f'